techidaily/site-win11-tips/source/_posts/optimal-pc-protection-limiting-multiple-antiviruses.md

  Time-wasting is probably the least of the problems caused by having multiple AV software installed.
 If time is not a problem for you, there are some exceptions to the argument that you shouldn't use more than one antivirus program on your PC.

- And if you're in the market for a new antivirus, be sure to check out[if free or paid antivirus apps are the best option](https://www.makeuseof.com/free-vs-paid-antivirus/) for your security needs.
+ And if you're in the market for a new antivirus, be sure to check out [if free or paid antivirus apps are the best option](https://www.makeuseof.com/free-vs-paid-antivirus/) for your security needs.

 ## Exceptions to the Dual-Antivirus Rule